Sohryuden: Legend of the Dragon Kings: List of episodes

-Chapter 12 - Four Dragons In the Heaven (The Four Dragon Kings Take To the Sky) : The defense transport plane that Tsuzuku and the others have stolen is in danger of crashing!
+The defense transport plane that Tsuzuku and the others have stolen is in danger of crashing!
 Desperate to save Matsuri and their friends, Tsuzuku and his two brothers transform themselves into all powerful dragons.
 Meanwhile, the Blue Dragon King has travelled to America and begins to destroy all the military bases and facilities and finally targets his anger towards the US President.
 The other three dragons manage to reunite with Hajime but can their combined power overcome the spirit known as the Shiyu, an ancient enemy of the dragon race over 3,000 years ago?
 The world is on the brink of Armageddon as it enters the ultimate battle....